JelleZijlstra/taxonomy/docs/name.md

 ## Tags

-There two fields that contain lists of tags that record various pieces of information about the names.
+There are two fields that contain lists of tags that record various pieces of information about the names.
 The _type tags_ field mostly records additional information about the type specimen; the _tags_ field mostly has data about the nomenclatural status of the name.

 Tags include the following: